ubc-library-rc/intro-static-webpages/components-of-a-website.md

 # Components of a Web Site

 Now that we've seen how simple it is to create a basic (albeit empty) static website with GitHub pages, it's worth talking a bit more about how web pages and web sites are structured.
-We'll then show you how to add folders and files to your GitHub repository, and how to edit the files to produce structured web pages with content.
+We'll then show you how to add some web page styling/formatting and structuring in the next section.

 A web page can be broken down a couple of different ways.
 We're going to first look at the url structure to understand where content sits and how content is related in a website.
 Then we'll talk about the pieces that provide the look and feel of a web page.